Col-E/Simple-Memory-Compiler/README.md

 # Simple Memory Compiler [![](https://jitpack.io/v/Col-E/Simple-Memory-Compiler.svg)](https://jitpack.io/#Col-E/Simple-Memory-Compiler)

 This is a basic wrapper for the `javax.tools.JavaCompiler`.
+As such, you will need to run this under a JDK.
+JRE's do not contain compilers.

 * For Java 8- this is found in `tools.jar`.
 * For Java 9+ this is found in the module `java.compiler`.